-2. Release moves may not land in an inverted position.
+Release moves may not land in an inverted position.
 When performing a release move from an inverted position to a non-inverted position, the bottom of the dip will be used to determine if the initial position was inverted.
 Release moves from inverted to non-inverted positions may not twist.
+Deleted: for the divisions Beginner - Elite

-Exception: Front handspring up to an extended stunt may include up to a 1⁄2 twist.
+Exception: Front handspring up to an extended stunt may include up to a $\mbox{\ensuremath{\%}}$ twist.